Mikkybeardless/Restaurant_ChatBot/README.md

 - When a user joins, the server send a message to the frontend after saving the username and giving the user a session id.
 The frontend then sends the welcome message with the user name to the customer

-- The bot has specified valid inputs that output a message to the customer using a switch statement
+- The bot has specified valid inputs that outputs a message to the customer using a switch statement

-- Embedded switch for placing an order allowing the user to select meal type.
+- Embedded switch for placing an order allowing the user to select meal type and stored the data in an in memory storage system.

 ## Table of Contents
 - [Overview](#overview)